todogroup/ospology/ospo-book/README.md

 ## License & Attribution Notice

 This work is licensed under the Creative Commons Attribution 4.0 International License.
-The authors of this work, Ana Jiménez Santamaría and Chris Aniszczyk, are the original creators of this work and made substantial contributions to its content and development.
-The [co-authors](AUTHORS.md) collaborated with the authors and provided input, references, feedback, suggestions, and advice on the book's outline and content.
-When attributing this work, please reference the authors only (the creators).
+The authors of this work, Ana Jiménez Santamaría and Chris Aniszczyk, and co-authors made substantial contributions to its content and development.
+Also, the [co-authors](AUTHORS.md) collaborated with the authors and provided input, references, feedback, suggestions, and advice on the book's outline and content.
+When attributing this work, please reference the [authors](AUTHORS.md) that aappear in this list.